adetaylor/webkit-wiki/Home.md

 Welcome to the WebKit wiki!

-Our GitHub Wiki is still under development, see our [Trac instance](https://trac.webkit.org/wiki) while our team is working on migrating to GitHub.
+Our old [Trac instance](https://trac.webkit.org/wiki) is still available, but new documentation should live here on GitHub!